Course Learning Outcomes

 Upon completion of this course, the student should:

-- Be familiar with the functions of the playwright, actor, director, and designers.
+- define and explain the contributions of the playwright, actor, director, designers, and technical theatre personnel.

-- Have an appreciation of the collaborative nature of the theatre arts.
+- demonstrate an understanding of the collaborative nature of the theatre arts.

-- Be able to critically evaluate the success of theatrical productions.
+- demonstrate an understanding of how a theatrical production is “made”, and be able to critically evaluate the success of a theatrical production.

 THEA 1120 - Stagecraft